sottorivalab/letter_Dentro_et_al_2021/README.md

 Each article provides the explanation for reproducing a particular point in the analysis.
 They cover the following points:

-* Data generation and PCAWG CCF and clustering plots
+* Data generation and PCAWG CCF and clustering plots (1.data_fits_pcawg/1.1.data.Rmd, 1.data_fits_pcawg/1.2.fits.Rmd)
-* Germline overdispersion analysis
+* Germline overdispersion analysis (2.germline_overdispersion/2.germline_overdispersion_analysis.Rmd)
-* WeMe consensus for beta-binomial vs binomial models
+* WeMe consensus for beta-binomial vs binomial models (3.Weme/3.1Binomila_BetaBinomial/3.1.CC_overdispersion.Rmd)
-* WeMe consensus with the deconvolution methods used in the paper
+* WeMe consensus with the deconvolution methods used in the paper (3.Weme/3.2.PCAWG_pipeline/3.2.Example_simulated.Rmd)
-* Pyclone reanalysis
+* Pyclone re-analysis (4.PycloneVI_refits/4.pyclone_vi_fits.Rmd)
-* Figure generation
+* Figure generation (5.Figures/figure_*.Rmd)

-We also release some processed dataset obtained from the analysis of overdispesion in germline SNPs (everything can be reproduced by following), in particular:
+We also release some processed dataset obtained from the analysis of overdispesion in germline SNPs in particular:

 * `rho_selected_cases.tsv` a text file with the rho values for 41 selected sample
 * `samples_letter.rda` which contains the tumour aliquot ids of the 41 sample